 6. Effective Online Marketing

 You can use online marketing tools to update your customers about your restaurant’s events.
 You can run email campaigns updating the customers about your restaurant.
 If a customer hasn’t dined at your restaurant lately, you can send them an email or an SMS saying that you miss them.
-Give the email a personal touch by offering customers a discount on their favourite item, or make it complimentary on a minimum bill, thus propelling them to visit.
+Give the email a personal touch by offering customers a discount on their favorite item, or make it complimentary on a minimum bill, thus propelling them to visit.
 You can also send customized push notifications to customers on their mobile phones, and keep them regularly updated.
 However, you must also remember not to spam.
+Nothing drives customers away like spam does.

 Social media campaigns are also an excellent way of marketing your restaurant.
 Facebook, and Instagram, Twitter, are some of the best platforms to run a contest.
 Check-in, tweet to us, upload a picture are some of the popular and successful campaigns of social media.
 Learn how to make the best use of social media marketing here.